Caddonix/IntuBlock/README.md

 ## Table of Contents:
 Concept | Description
 --- | ---
-SHA256 Encryption | Generaton of SHA256 hash for input fields.
+SHA256 Encryption | Generation of SHA256 hash for input data.
-Block | Changes in Hash value on user input.
+Block | Changes in hash value on user input.
 Mining to find suitable Nonce.
 Blockchain | Implementation of all basic functionalities in Blockchain